 In and Around Jerusalem

-A relatively packed day, it starts out on the Mount of Olives, including Pater Noster, Dominus Flevit, the Garden of Gethsemane, and Mass in the Church of All Nations.
+Continue walking in Jesus’ footsteps today by starting out on the Mount of Olives, including Pater Noster, Dominus Flevit, the Garden of Gethsemane, and Mass in the Church of All Nations.
 After that you’ll visit the famous Western Wall, where you can pray, put your prayer intentions into the wall if you wish, and hear about the wall’s great significance.
 That afternoon on Mount Zion, you’ll get to see St. Peter in Gallicantu, the Upper Room, and Dormition Abbey.
-After a packed day, and an early wake up call tomorrow, you may end up heading to bed early.

 A Sacred Morning

 Today’s early morning rise will be well worth it.
 While it’s still dark, your group will walk the lamp-lit corridors of the Via Dolorosa, as you pray through the Stations of the Cross.
 The final stations will be done at the end of the route at the Holy Sepulchre.
 There a sacred moment is waiting for you at Calvary, where you can touch the rock where Jesus was crucified.
-After that is a special Mass at the tomb of Jesus.
+After that is a special Mass at the tomb of Jesus, the site of Jesus’ Resurrection.
+After Mass, be first in line to pray in the empty tomb, a moment to certainly cherish forever.
 Later in the day you’ll have the chance to visit Ein Karem, including the Church of St. John the Baptist and the Church of the Visitation.
 There is also an optional afternoon visit to St. Anne’s Church and the Pools of Bethesda.
-Finally, enjoy a farewell dinner to celebrate the pilgrimage you’ve just had before traveling home.
+Finally, enjoy a farewell dinner to celebrate the pilgrimage you’ve just had before traveling home the next morning.